aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 ﻿---
-title: Specify Load Options – Aspose.Words for .NET
+title: Specify Load Options in C#
 articleTitle: Specify Load Options
 linktitle: Specify Load Options
 description: "Aspose.Words for .NET enables you to set advanced properties when loading a document.
 This allows you to more accurately control the load process."